awsdocs/aws-cdk-guide/v2/permissions.md

 ------

  Sometimes permissions must be applied while your stack is being deployed\.
-One such case is when you grant a AWS CloudFormation custom resource access to some other resource\.
+One such case is when you grant an AWS CloudFormation custom resource access to some other resource\.
 The custom resource will be invoked during deployment, so it must have the specified permissions at deployment time\.

-Another case is when a service verifies that the role you pass to it has the right policies applied \(a number of AWS services do this to make sure you didn't forget to set the policies\)\.
-In those cases, the deployment may fail if the permissions are applied too late\.
+Another case is when a service verifies that the role you pass to it has the right policies applied\. \(A number of AWS services do this to make sure that you didn't forget to set the policies\.\) In those cases, the deployment might fail if the permissions are applied too late\.

  To force the grant's permissions to be applied before another resource is created, you can add a dependency on the grant itself, as shown here\.
 Though the return value of grant methods is commonly discarded, every grant method in fact returns an `iam.Grant` object\.